Reknij/Bbob.Doc/articles/Basic/quickStart.md

 ```
 Run in cmd.exe or powershell:

-./Bbob.exe n b
+./Bbob.exe n
 ```

-It will be create the new blog file with name date time now.
+It is new command with default option '--blog'.
+It same as `n -b` It will be create the new blog file with name date time now.
 The file in the `articles` folder in current path of Bbob.

-The command `n b` is alias for `new blog`.
+The command `n -b` is alias for `new --blog`.
 So, type the full command is:
 ```
 Run in cmd.exe or powershell:

-./Bbob.exe new blog
+./Bbob.exe new --blog
 ```

 # Generation for your blog